Frequently Asked Questions About Becoming a Music Major

 Music Education requires a student teaching component.
 Music Education majors usually complete this requirement during the last semester of enrollment at Ohio University.

-Highly qualified students may pursue teaching opportunities through the Athens Community Music School.
+Qualified students may pursue teaching opportunities through the Athens Community Music School.

 May I visit classes and ensemble rehearsals as an observer?
 If so, how do I arrange this?